El Cerrito Plaza (shopping center): History

 During the 1930s, the Castro adobe housed a gambling casino, and the eastern side of the current Plaza housed a dog racing track.
 After the track closed, its parking lot housed a trailer park for Kaiser shipyard workers, with the track field area used by El Cerrito High School.
 In the late 1940s, a drive in theatre (Cerrito Motor Movies) was built there and operated until the mid-1950s.

+The April 21, 1956 fire destroying the Castro adobe was a work of arson, presumably to make way for the plaza.
+The site's developers refused to build around the historic building and a campaign was being mounted to save the site when the fire occurred.
+This act of arson was never prosecuted.

 El Cerrito Plaza originally opened in 1958 as a 350000 sqft regional mall, centered on a Capwell's department store.

 El Cerrito Plaza began to decline with the 1976 opening of Hilltop Mall as well as the opening of other malls in Concord and Walnut Creek.
 Many shoppers also turned to nearby Fourth Street in Berkeley and retail developments in Emeryville.
 The closures of the Woolworth's store in 1993 and the Emporium (formerly Capwell's) anchor store in 1996 further accelerated the Plaza's decline.

 In 2002, El Cerrito Plaza was partly demolished, remodeled, and reopened in its present form.
 The San Francisco Chronicle panned the newly reconstructed Plaza, calling it "in a nutshell, dysfunctional and dull" and an example that "[i]f a city doesn't insist on good development and then stick to its guns, things can go from bad to worse."

 In 2003, as part of the renovation, the shopping center's parking lot was drawn back from the edge of channelized Cerrito Creek, which runs along the southern boundary of the Plaza, and marks the boundary separating Alameda and Contra Costa Counties.
 The creek was re-contoured to give it a more natural flow pattern, planted with native vegetation, and edged with a pathway with seating walls by Friends of the Five Creeks.